Chris Caffery: Biography

-During this time, Chris recorded with Joe Lynn Turner, TM Stevens, as well as produced and recorded for Metalium.
-Chris was featured on Tribute CDs for Guns N' Roses, Accept and Iron Maiden.
-The Maiden tribute was recorded with Savatage drummer Jeff Plate and his "long time and newly re-acquainted best friend", TSO member, John West.
-Savatage was stalled a bit in the recording of a follow up to The Wake of Magellan, due to the tremendous success of the then "side project", Trans-Siberian Orchestra.
+During this time, Caffery recorded with Joe Lynn Turner, TM Stevens, as well as produced and recorded for Metalium.
+Caffery was featured on tribute CDs for Guns N' Roses, Accept and Iron Maiden.
+The Iron Maiden tribute was recorded with Savatage drummer Jeff Plate and his "long time and newly re-acquainted best friend", TSO member, John West.
+Savatage was stalled a bit in the recording of a follow-up to The Wake of Magellan, due to the tremendous success of the then "side project", Trans-Siberian Orchestra.
 Caffery considers himself the "ring leader" of TSO East when they tour, and he enjoys performing live with the ensemble.
 In 1999, Caffery also was a member of the German band Metalium.
 He is featured on their album Millennium Metal: Chapter One, but left after the album and the following tours.

 Al Pitrelli left Savatage in 2000 when he accepted an invitation to replace Marty Friedman in Megadeth.
 Zak Stevens left shortly after, citing family reasons.
-Chris was left as the only guitarist in Savatage and Jon Oliva took up lead vocal duties for the first time in ten years.
-Chris played the lead parts with Jack Frost (ironically, who replaced him in Metalium) playing the rhythm parts on a short tour with Fates Warning and Judas Priest in support of 2001's Poets and Madmen.
+Caffery was left as the only guitarist in Savatage and Jon Oliva took up lead vocal duties for the first time in ten years.
+Caffery played the lead parts with Jack Frost (ironically, who replaced him in Metalium) playing the rhythm parts on a short tour with Fates Warning and Judas Priest in support of 2001's Poets and Madmen.
 After Megadeth "disbanded" (it later reformed in 2004) in 2002, Al Pitrelli was invited to re-join the band since "he never left the family anyway".

-Since the release of Savatage's most recent CD, Chris has recorded on releases records of Savatage alumni, including Zak Stevens's Circle II Circle and on Jon Oliva's Pain records.
-Chris himself released solo EPs and albums in 2004 and 2005, with a follow-up full-length album, Pins and Needles released in 2007.
-Chris is also worked on TSO's new album Night Castle, released on October 27, 2009.
+Since the release of Savatage's most recent CD, Caffery has recorded on releases records of Savatage alumni, including Zak Stevens's Circle II Circle and on Jon Oliva's Pain records.
+Caffery himself released solo EPs and albums in 2004 and 2005, with a follow-up full-length album, Pins and Needles released in 2007.
+Caffery is also worked on TSO's new album Night Castle, released on October 27, 2009.